OCFL/extensions/docs/0000-example-extension.md

   * Obsoletes: n/a
   * Obsoleted by: n/a

-*Note: This is not a real extension, merely and example*
+*Note: This is not a real extension, merely an example.*

 ## Overview

-This extension is but an example and has no content, but if it did it would be summarized here in a paragraph.
+This extension is but an example and has no content, but if it did the content would be summarized in a paragraph here.

 ## Other Sections Providing Details, Examples, etc.